O'Hare International Airport: Early commercial development

-In 1945 Chicago mayor Edward Kelly established a board to choose the site of a new airport to meet future demand.
+In 1945, Chicago mayor Edward Kelly established a board to choose the site of a new airport to meet future demand.
 After considering various proposals, the board decided upon the Orchard Field site and acquired most of the federal government property in March 1946.
 The military retained a small parcel of property on the site and the right to use 25% of the airfield's operating capacity for free.

 Ralph H. Burke devised an airport master plan based on the pioneering idea of what he called "split finger terminals", allowing a terminal building to be attached to "airline wings" (concourses), each providing space for gates and planes.
 (Pre-war airport designs had favored ever-larger single terminals, exemplified by Berlin's Tempelhof.)
 Burke's design also included underground refueling, direct highway access to the front of terminals, and direct rail access from downtown, all of which are utilized at airports worldwide today.
 O'Hare was the site of the world's first jet bridge in 1958, and successfully adapted slip form paving, developed for the nation's new Interstate highway system, for seamless concrete runways.

-In 1949 the City renamed the facility O'Hare Airport to honor Edward "Butch" O'Hare, the U.S. Navy's first flying ace and Medal of Honor recipient in World War II.
-Its IATA code (ORD) remained unchanged, however, resulting in O'Hare being one of the few IATA codes bearing no connection to the airport's name or metropolitan area.
+In 1949, the City renamed the facility O'Hare Airport to honor Edward "Butch" O'Hare, the U.S. Navy's first flying ace and Medal of Honor recipient in World War II.
+However, its IATA code (ORD) remained unchanged, resulting in O'Hare being one of the few IATA codes bearing no connection to the airport's name or metropolitan area.